mozilla-l10n/localizer-documentation/tools/pontoon/resources.md

 ### Stand-alone Machinery

-Pontoon machinery is also available as a [stand-alone webpage](https://pontoon.mozilla.org/machinery/).
+Pontoon machinery is also available as a [stand-alone web page](https://pontoon.mozilla.org/machinery/).
 To access the page, use the `Machinery` link available in the Profile menu, or the `Machinery` tab in the upper navigation displayed in some pages (e.g. *Teams page* or *Projects page*).

 To use the machinery, select the target locale from the dropdown menu to the right of the searchbar.
 Then input the English source string into the searchbar and press enter.
 This will display all matching machinery entries.
 Information is organized exactly as in the translation workspace.